-- 1. - Which are Identify the necessary organizations (e.g. ministries, agencies, private sector, and civil society representatives) to consider in the administration of a carbon tax scheme?
-Which.
-Determine which relations (e.g. inter-administrative cooperation or public consultations) are beneficial? - Which are Define the core elements for good administration considering the legislative previous delimitation (of taxable event, the taxpayers, the tax base and rate, the filing obligations, etc.)? . (e.g. adapted to a fuel or direct emissions approach). - What should beAssess the extent of detailed administrative regulations?. - HowTry to facilitate ex-post evaluation?. - 2.
-Introduction
+• Identify the necessary organizations (e.g. ministries, agencies, private sector, and civil society representatives) to consider in the administration of a carbon tax scheme.
+Determine which relations (e.g. inter-administrative cooperation or public consultations) are beneficial.

+- Define the core elements for good administration considering the legislative previous delimitation of taxable event, the taxpayers, the tax base and rate, the filing obligations, etc. (e.g. adapted to a fuel or direct emissions approach). - Assess the extent of detailed administrative regulations. - Try to facilitate ex-post evaluation.

+2. Introduction

-Summary: Main Topics To Address
+Summary: Main Topics to Address

 ALLOCATION OF TASKS \rightarrow WHO SHOULD CARE?
-NEW CHALLENGES \rightarrow WHAT APPROACH?
+NEW CHALLENGES → WHAT APPROACH?
 OPERATIONAL ASPECTS \rightarrow HOW TO OFFER GUIDANCE?
 CONTINUOUS IMPROVEMENT \rightarrow WHICH TOOLS?